-- High (direct) involvement: The audit is conducted directly either by staff of the Auditor General or by a private-sector firm under contract.
-In either case, the Auditor General is responsible for the audit and signs the audit opinion.
-Direct audit involvement provides us with the greatest understanding of the auditee's business. - Moderate (oversight) involvement: The audit is conducted by a private-sector firm.
+1. High (direct) involvement:

+The audit is conducted directly either by staff of the Auditor General or by a private-sector firm under contract.
+In either case, the Office of the Auditor General is responsible for the audit and signs the audit opinion.
+Direct audit involvement provides us with the greatest understanding of the auditee's business.

+2. Moderate (oversight) involvement: The audit is conducted

+by a private-sector firm.
 The Auditor General conducts extended procedures to better understand the business of, the issues in, and the audit risk involved with these organizations.
 These extended procedures include attending audit committee meetings and reviewing the appointed auditor's audit plans and year-end audit files.
-As well as providing us with information about the organization being audited, these procedures also allow us to determine if the audit work is sufficient to enable the Auditor General to rely on when forming an opinion on Government's Summary Financial Statements. - Low (limited) involvement: The audit is conducted by a private-sector firm.
-The Auditor General ensures that professional requirements are met by communicating with the appointed auditor our intended reliance on his/her work, and directing or reviewing audit work as required.
-The OAG will also work with the auditor if there is a specific issue in the organization or sector that needs to be addressed, as we may be able to provide specific information around the issue, or request additional audit work be performed if required.
+As well as providing us with information about the audited organization, these procedures also allow us to determine if the audit work is sufficient for the Auditor General to form an opinion on Government's Summary Financial Statements.

+3. Low (limited) involvement: The audit is conducted by a private-sector firm.
+To meet professional requirements, the Auditor General informs the appointed auditor that we will be relying on their work, and may direct or review the audit work as required.
+The OAG will also work with the auditor if there is a specific issue in the organization or sector that needs to be addressed, as we may be able to provide specific information around the issue, or request that additional audit work be performed if required.
 As well, a sample of the auditor's files may be reviewed.

-The financial statement audit process
+THE FINANCIAL STATEMENT AUDIT PROCESS